ndming/NSRT/README.md

 ### model
 - `convo-features`: the number of intermediate feature maps accross convolutional layers.
 - `frame-channels`: the number of channels in a frame when inputs are fed to the network.
-If the network is trained using diffuse, specular, normal, and depth maps, then the number of channels to specify will be 10 = 3 + 3 + 3 + 1.
+If the network is trained using diffuse (3), specular (3), normal (3), albedo (3) and depth (1) maps, then the number of channels to specify is 13.
-- `context-length`: the number of previous PLUS the current frame to consider for temporal context.
+- `context-length`: the number of previous frames PLUS the current frame to consider for temporal context.

 ### A training config example
 ```ini